OctaveOliviers/c-ls-svm/README.md

 C-LS-SVM = Contractive Least Squares Support Vector Machine

 A C-LS-SVM is a dynamical system to model auto-associative memory.
-Thus, it is a dynamical system that stores memories as stable equilibria.
+Specifically, it is a dynamical system that stores memories as locally stable equilibria.
+This way, as the state of the dynamical system evolves, it progressively converges to one of the stored memories.
-It integrates the typical contraction of a C-AE into the LS-SVM framework.
+A C-LS-SVM integrates the typical contraction of a C-AE into the LS-SVM framework.

 ## Software